Skip Navigation

 What accomplishments are you most proud of from the last 25 years?

 I’m really proud of having served my country in the Foreign Service and to have used science and my entrepreneurship in that way.
 And I’m really proud of the work that my team and I do every day [at the McClure Center].
 On the personal side, I’m proud that I have set high goals with my running and my skiing, and then I’ve gone for them.
-I’m proud that I continue to say yes.
+I’m proud that I continue to say yes to unique opportunities professionally and personally.

 How would you sum up your time at the UW?

 Short but powerful.
-An MBA is only two years, so it’s different from four years of an undergrad, and it’s also different from doing a PhD or a law degree or a degree where you’re there for a longer period of time.
-But I think that those two years were really full, and I did so many things inside and outside the classroom.
+An MBA is only two years, so it’s different from the four years of an undergrad, and it’s different from a PhD or a law degree where you’re on campus for a longer period of time.
+But those two years were really full, and I did so many things inside and outside the classroom.
 I feel like I packed a lot into that time.

 Related News and Stories